Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 It’s also worth noting that Discord’s prices vary by location and currency, so be sure to check the rates in your region before committing to an upgrade.

-After comparing the pricing plans of both apps, I can safely say that Pumble and its work-focused features are a worthy investment for an improved workflow, giving you a lot more bang for your buck.
+After comparing the pricing plans of both apps, I can safely say that Pumble and its work-focused features are a better investment for an improved workflow, giving you a lot more bang for your buck.

 Pumble vs Discord: Discord has a game-centric design, while Pumble’s interface is easier to navigate

 From the moment you open Discord, it’s clear it was built for gamers.
-The design, marketing, and even the terms it uses — like servers and Nitro — all have a playful, game-like feel.
+The design, marketing, and even the terms it uses — like “servers” and “Nitro” — all have a playful, game-like feel.

-The layout includes:
+Discord’s layout includes:

 - Sidebars,